miteshgupta07/Automatic-License-Plate-Recognition-System/README.md

    python visualize.py

 This will process the input video and create an output video with the detected license plates highlighted.

+# Acknowledgements
+This project was made possible by the use of a dataset from [Roboflow](https://roboflow.com/).
+Their comprehensive and high-quality dataset greatly facilitated the development and testing of the license plate recognition system.

 # Contributing
 Feel free to submit issues or pull requests if you have any suggestions or improvements.